yaakoubichaima/blog-app-backend/README.md

 # Blog Backend
-### using Spring Boot 3.0, Maven, and Java 19
+### used Spring Boot 3.0, Maven, and Java 19

 This repository contains a blog backend implemented using Spring Boot 3.0, Maven, and Java 19.
 The blog backend provides REST APIs to create, read, update, and delete blog posts.

  ## Dependencies
-- **Spring WEB **
-is used for building web applications using Spring MVC.
+- Spring WEB is used for building web applications using Spring MVC.

-- **Spring Data Mongodb **
-is used to connect to MongoDB and perform CRUD operations.
+- Spring Data Mongodb is used to connect to MongoDB and perform CRUD operations.

 ## Installation